Talking Heads: Understanding Inter-layer Communication in Transformer Language Models: Identifying Communication Channels in Low-Rank Subspaces

 \subsubsection{Results}

-Our editing technique is simply to zero out one component at a time and across a dataset of IOI examples test how this affects.
+Our editing technique is simply to zero out one component at a time test how this affects copying behavior across a dataset of IOI examples.
 One way to think about this is zeroing out one singular value of e.g., the OV or matrix, or subtracting one of the component matrices from the sum in Equation \ref{svd_equation}.
 We must make the edit to the decomposition and then split the matrices back out so that we can run the model.
-Given $\matr{OV}=\matr{USV}^T$, after zeroing out some singular value in $\matr{S}$ we can set the Output and Value matrices to be $\matr{U}\sqrt{\matr{S}}$ and $\sqrt{\matr{S}}\matr{V}^T$, respectively.
+Given $\matr{OV}=\matr{USV}^T$, after zeroing out some singular value in $\matr{S}$ (forming $\matr{S'}$) we can set the Output and Value matrices to be $\matr{U}\sqrt{\matr{S'}}$ and $\sqrt{\matr{S'}}\matr{V}^T$, respectively.
 In the top graphs of Figure \ref{fig:inhib_rm_comp}, we show that removing the speculated communication channel from the inhibition heads almost always results in a significant decrease in the model's ability to pass the inhibition signal, with the exception that changing 7.3 does not have a strong effect on its own.
 In general removing the single component with the highest composition score reduces the Inhibition score by 7-14\%, and it is important to consider that this is only when changing a single component in one head at a time.
 We perform additional experiments with removing/modifying multiple of these components in Section \ref{sec:intervention_exps} and Appendix \ref{sec:more_ioi_intervs}.
-Thus, we have both behavioral and weight based evidence converging on the interpretation of these subspaces as meaningful communicatoin channels.
+Thus, we have both behavioral and weight based evidence converging on the interpretation of these subspaces as meaningful communication channels.